rladstaetter/LogoRRR/README.md

     mvn client:runagent

 It will start JavaFX Logboard.
-Now you have to execute all possible click paths - in your code repository configuration files will appear which are needed for later AOT compilation via
+Now you have to execute all possible click paths - in your code repository configuration files will appear in `src/main/resources/META-INF/native-image/`.
+Those files are different depending on which OS you execute the application.

+Currently, those files are generated / checked in under src/main/native-image/<os>/, and via a maven configuration they are placed in the right place needed for native-image.
+Like this the project can be build on multiple platforms via

     mvn package

-which itself calls `client:build`.
+Implicitly, maven package will call `client:build` and create a binary executable.
+(On windows the binary will be packed via [UPX](https://upx.github.io) to reduce the file size considerably.)

 ## Features